 Now, old fashioned oatmeal or rolled oats are oat groats that have been steamed and rolled flat (hence the name rolled oats!).
 Since they have been steamed and flattened out, they cook faster.
 So, yes, steel cut oats take longer to cook since they are larger pieces and because they haven’t been pre-steamed, but the effort is worth it.

 Steel cut oats are touted as one of the healthiest grains you can eat and for good reason.
 Because they are minimally processed, they tend to contain more fiber which is great for digestive health and feeding the good bacteria in our stomachs.
 They also digest the slowest out of all the oats and are lower on the glycemic index.
-(Be sure to read this post for more tips on a healthy gut!)

 I always opt for steel cut when I can, then rolled oats if I am in a rush, and I almost never buy the quick-cooking oats or instant oats (or oatmeal).
 Often times, flavored instant oats have added ingredients like partially hydrogenated oils, artificial flavors, colors, or a lot of added sugar and salt.
 Yuck!
 My exception to instant oats are buying the ones from Picky Bars – they have solid ingredients, even though they’re instant!